 The best 2-in-1 laptop we've tested is the HP Envy x360 13.
 We can't get over its stunning chassis and surprisingly low price.
 Beyond the design, the Envy x360 13 offers a bright and colorful display, fast performance and mind-blowing battery life.

 But laptops that convert into tablets aren't the only devices that fall under the "2-in-1" umbrella.
 Tablets with detachable keyboards are another option for those who want something more portable.
-If you're in that group, Microsoft has you covered with the Surface Go and Surface Pro 7.
+If you're in that group, Microsoft has you covered with the Surface Go and Surface Pro 7+ (and upcoming Surface Pro 8).
 The Lenovo Chromebook Duet is an excellent low-cost option while the Galaxy Tab S7 and Tab S7 Plus are pricier tablet-first convertibles running Android 10.